Bill Cosby Abandons His ‘Blind’ Act Behind Bars

 Initially, when Cosby was alleging he was legally blind, his lawyers were trying to use the information to get the charges against him dismissed.
 The attempt was one of multiple excuses utilized by the defense to avoid facing the consequences of his many accusations.
 The prosecution felt that Cosby and his defense team came up with different false reasons that would allow Cosby to use his fame and money to avoid punishment while also hiding the truth about who he really was.

 While Cosby tried to claim blindness shortly before his trial, many in the public saw it as an attempt to either get his charges dismissed or win some sympathy from the jury.
-As the trial progressed, Cosby committed several mistakes that cued people into the fact he hadn’t lost his vision.
+As the trial progressed, Cosby committed several mistakes that cued people into the fact that he hadn’t lost his vision.
 For example, at one point during the trial, he was caught looking up at helicopters flying over the court.
 Eventually, the court had the former actor’s eyes checked.

 Seeing Through The Lie: Bill Cosby Abandons His ‘Blind’ Act Behind Bars https://t.co/XwUAiyoy8A